Registering for Independent Study Courses

 Registering for Independent Study

-The registration process for an Independent Study course is different from enrollment in regular courses.
+The registration process for an Independent Study course is different from enrollment in regular courses and cannot be done online.
 This is because each activity is structured to meet the needs and interests of the individual student.

 - Students must complete the Enrollment Contract and Registration Form for Independent Study Coursework Credit.
 Designed as a contract form for the academic activity to be undertaken, the form requires the signatures of the student and the instructor.
 The form must also be approved by the student's advisor and department head.